vemines/flutter-widgets/README.md

 # flutter_widgets

-A collection of Flutter widgets and their variations, demonstrating various UI components and animations.
+A collection of Flutter widgets and some variations, demonstrating various UI components.
 This is for learning Flutter purpose, Code is generated, check carefully before use.

 Flutter 3.27.1